T-Troll/alienfx-tools/README.md

 - alienfx-cli - Make changes and check status of your AlienFX lights from the command line.
 - AlienFX Universal haptics BETA - Visualize any sound around you (microphone, audio player, game, movie).
 - AlienFX Ambient lights BETA - Visualize screen picture as ambient light (from desktop, game, video player).
-- (In development) AlienFX Monitor - Visual feedback for CPU/RAM/HDD/SSD/Network loading.
+- <s>(In development) AlienFX Monitor - Visual feedback for CPU/RAM/HDD/SSD/Network loading</s>.
+Will be part of Alienfx-gui.
-- (In development) AlienFX GUI - Lightweighted Control Center for persons who don't want to keep AWCC.
+- AlienFX GUI ALPHA - Lightweighted Control Center for persons who don't want to keep AWCC.
 <br>More will follow!

 ## Requirements